MrT3313/MostBestestCalculator_TakeHomeChallenge1/ReadMe.md

 <details open>
 <summary>0.1.1 - Post Project Presentation Update</summary>

-Today I presented this weeks project to two of Lambda school's engineers as well as some other students.
+Today I presented this weeks project to two of Lambda School's engineers as well as some other students.
 After I walked through the project they had some feedback which I have encorporated into this update!

 1. Prior to the presentation I added a `netlify.toml` file and deployed a version of my `dev` branch for people who were at the presentation to access